What You’ll Learn 🖥️

 Horizontal recorder

-When you select the recorder display widget in the design or run mode, the following distinct settings will appear on the left and right parts of the screen:
+When you select the Recorder display widget in Design or Run mode, the following settings will appear on the left and right sides of the screen:

 Recorder settings